brokedba/Akeyless_demo/README.md

 >   <img src="https://github.com/brokedba/Akeyless_demo/assets/29458929/3616e5a4-caee-481a-9678-83d6aa7032b9" width="600" height="600" />

 **Other**:
-- **Targets**: Connectors between credentials and the items that need them, ensuring seamless integration and protection from credential breakage.
 - **Encryption Keys**: AES, RSA, or EC keys used for encrypting data and signing binaries or application transactions.
 See Encryption Keys
-- **Certificates**: Akeyless acts as a Certificate Authority, supporting PKI/TLS Certificates and SSH certificates for internal environments.
-See Certificates
+- **Certificates**: Akeyless acts as a Certificate Authority, supporting PKI/TLS Certificates and SSH certificates for internal environments. for example PKI or ssh certificates issuers alow to connect to remote servers using a CA signed ephemeral ssh cert eleiminating the need for public keys in the servers.
+- **Targets**: Connectors between credentials and the items that need them, ensuring seamless integration and protection from credential breakage.
+- **Oidc app**: alows to create the establish trust between the app and Akeyless for future access token exchange

 - **Universal Secrets Connectors**:
  Previously called ESM - USC Allows to manage the life cycle of secrets within external secret/vaul platforms Such as Kubernetes secrets, Azure KV, AWS-SM, GCP etc.
 > <img src="https://github.com/brokedba/Akeyless_demo/assets/29458929/4f5760e3-2db3-49a1-bcad-4b09cb3c228d" width="700" height="400" />